gammamatrix/playground-documentation/docs/index.rst

 ..
 Note::

-   Playground is meant to provide usable and copyable code for any type of PHP and EMCAScript applications.
+   Playground is meant to provide usable and copyable code for any type of PHP and ECMAScript applications.

    Where possible, we will use the respective language and library coding standards and best practices.